gp-gv-nc/Herramientas-computacionales-en-Investigacion/Trabajo Final/ReadMe.md

-# Trabajo Final para Herramientas computacionales para la Investigacion
+# Trabajo Final para Herramientas computacionales

 ## "The Slave Trade and the Origins of Mistrust in Africa" by Nathan Nunn and Leonard Wantchekon ##